UNESCO Chair on Heritage Futures

 Dr Anders Högberg, Professor of Archaeology at Linnaeus University.
 Special fields of interest are heritage studies and human cognitive evolution.

-Dr Sarah May, Senior Lecturer in Public History and Heritage at Swansea University.
+Dr Sarah May, Affiliated Researcher at Linnaeus University.
+She is currently working as an heritage consultant.
 She is particularly interested in the way children are used in future discourse.

-Dr Leila Papoli-Yazdi, Linnaeus University, researches the dirty heritage of modern civilization; garbage, waste, and consumption — particularly to develop novel methods towards environmental and social sustainability in the future.
+Dr Leila Papoli-Yazdi, Affiliated Researcher at Linnaeus University.
+She researches the dirty heritage of modern civilization; garbage, waste, and consumption — particularly to develop novel methods towards environmental and social sustainability in the future.

 Helena Rydén, Assistant to the UNESCO Chair on Heritage Futures.